QENSlibrary/QENSmodels/tools/README.rst

   This script runs unittests and doctests through the models in ``QENSmodels``.

-Note that in order to open the Jupyter notebooks, you'll need jupyter, numpy, matplotlib, and ipywidgets (for interactive plots).
+Note that in order to open the Jupyter notebooks, you'll need jupyter, numpy, matplotlib, and panel + pandas (for interactive plots).

 To run the jupyter notebooks, you can, for example, create an anaconda
 environment: